-Protesters gather at Wauwatosa, a Milwaukee Suburb, and march through the area.
+Protesters gather at Wauwatosa, a Milwaukee Suburb, and march through the area in June 2020.
 (Photo by Isiah Holmes)

 A nationwide movement of protests against racial injustice has sprung up across Wisconsin and the country.
 As thousands of people take to the streets, familiar chants of No Justice, No Peace and Black Lives Matter have echoed through the crowds.